Most people think Marketers are salespeople.

 - Local marketing awards

-Marketing Job Opportunities
+Marketing Job Opportunities in Hong Kong

 - Join LinkedIn groups or follow companies you wish to work for to keep abreast with new job openings.